-Studies In Control Societies (SCS) is an interdiciplinary, open-access, peer-reviewed online journal that now publishes twice a year.
+Studies In Control Societies (SCS) is an interdiciplinary, open-access, peer-reviewed online journal that now publishes every spring.
 We invite submissions that explore the technologies and transformations in state power, political economy, and subjectivity that control societies engender.
 Societies of control can be described as societies predicated on modes of monitoring, predicting, and preempting subjects made possible by data-based governance practices and the normalization of surveillance.

 We welcome submissions that deal with any of the following themes.
 This list is not meant to be exhaustive: